Philippians 4:8i

 It is easy to find fault with others.
 One of the easiest things to find is fault.
 The person who is always finding fault seldom finds anything else.
 It is a lot easier to blow out another person’s light than to light your own.
 It is more difficult to find something to praise in other people.

 Take a good look at your worst enemy.
-Is there anything “praiseworthy” in them?
-At minimum, be civil with them!
+Is there anything “praiseworthy” in him?
+At a minimum, be civil with him!